Code-Institute-Submissions/User-centric-frontend-development-project/README.md

 ## CURRENT FEATURES;

- To achieve the below features I imported a number of libraries, namely Bootstrap, Font Awesome, & Hover.css **Navbar** - allows the user to navigate to any section of the site from any page & is visible in the fold upon landing to reduce page-bounces.
+ To achieve the below features I imported a number of libraries, namely Bootstrap, Font Awesome, & Hover.css

+ - **Navbar** - allows the user to navigate to any section of the site from any page & is visible in the fold upon landing to reduce page-bounces.

- **Footer animation** - this will provide the user with a pleasant & playful user experience.
+ - **Footer animation** - this will provide the user with a pleasant & playful user experience.
- **Embedded maps** - there a a number of maps integrated onto the site to allow the user to immediately view where each bike rental resource is & view the entire route in detail.
+ - **Embedded maps** - there a a number of maps integrated onto the site to allow the user to immediately view where each bike rental resource is & view the entire route in detail.
- **Responsive design** - The site was designed using a mobile first approach.
+ - **Responsive design** - The site was designed using a mobile first approach.
 Both the navbar & informational/functional divs expand on larger screens to utilise the full screen of the user & display information more concisely with a greater proportion of elements being displayed above the fold.

- **Border timeline** - A border timeline has been included & is visible on larger screen sizes on the Places Of Interest page to visually demonstrate to the user that the locations being described are in the order that they will be experienced by the user in real life should they be travelling one direction.
+ - **Border timeline** - A border timeline has been included & is visible on larger screen sizes on the Places Of Interest page to visually demonstrate to the user that the locations being described are in the order that they will be experienced by the user in real life should they be travelling one direction.

 ## Future Implementation Features

- **Contact** - when fully connected this allows the user to contact the administator for more information.
-This will help the administator to review & determine if additional information/features are to be included in future. **Gallery** - In future I would like to implement a gallery section where users could upload images which the site administator could then "pin" to the top of the page.
+ - **Contact** - when fully connected this allows the user to contact the administrator for more information.
+This will help the administrator to review & determine if additional information/features are to be included in future.
+ - **Gallery** - In future I would like to implement a gallery section where users could upload images which the site administrator could then "pin" to the top of the page.

- **Facilities Page** - In future a features page could be implemented to provide additional information.
+ - **Facilities Page** - In future a features page could be implemented to provide additional information.
 To date this information is not available.
-The features page was included in the original wireframes however all the information is not available as of yet (toilets, parking, child/elderly/disable friendly, & water stations) so this is currently ommited.
+The features page was included in the original wireframes however all the information is not available as of yet (toilets, parking, child/elderly/disable friendly, & water stations) so this is currently omitted.

 ## TESTING

-I have run a number of tests on the website to ensure all links are working & all information is being displayed clearly on all screensizes with breakpoints being used effectively for use by the user outlined in the User Stories section above.
+I have run a number of tests on the website to ensure all links are working & all information is being displayed clearly on all screen-sizes with breakpoints being used effectively for use by the user outlined in the User Stories section above.
 The Contact button does however still require connection for the user to effectively submit their query.
-During testing I became more familiar with the Bootstrap library & noticied their use of !important which initally had resulted in my breakpoints experience issues.
+During testing I became more familiar with the Bootstrap library & noticed their use of !important which initially had resulted in my breakpoints experience issues.

 ## DEPLOYMENT